-Planting & Growing

-Majestic Skies Northern Pin Oak will grow to be about 60 feet tall at maturity, with a spread of 45 feet.
-It has a high canopy of foliage that sits well above the ground, and should not be planted underneath power lines.
+Planting & Growing Northern Pin Oak will grow to be about 50 feet tall at maturity, with a spread of 50 feet.
+It has a high canopy with a typical clearance of 6 feet from the ground, and should not be planted underneath power lines.
 As it matures, the lower branches of this tree can be strategically removed to create a high enough canopy to support unobstructed human traffic underneath.
 It grows at a medium rate, and under ideal conditions can be expected to live to a ripe old age of 100 years or more; think of this as a heritage tree for future generations!
 This tree does best in full sun to partial shade.
 It prefers to grow in average to moist conditions, and shouldn't be allowed to dry out.
 It is not particular as to soil type, but has a definite preference for acidic soils, and is subject to chlorosis (yellowing) of the foliage in alkaline soils.
 It is somewhat tolerant of urban pollution.
-This is a selection of a native North American species.
+This species is native to parts of North America.